JMA Wireless Dome: Performing artists

-Artists who have performed at the stadium include Red Hot Chili Peppers, The Chainsmokers, Paul McCartney, Prince, Bon Jovi, David Bowie, Van Halen, Elton John, Billy Joel, Bruce Springsteen, Garth Brooks, Rod Stewart, U2, Genesis, the Rolling Stones, The Police, Frank Sinatra, the Who, Neil Diamond, Kid Cudi, Kanye West, Grateful Dead, Santana, Duran Duran, Kenny Chesney, Ludacris, Rick Ross, Meek Mill, Taylor Swift, Pink Floyd, Zac Brown Band, Macklemore Macklemore & Ryan Lewis, Kesha, Kaskade, 50 Cent, Trey Songz, Drake, and Travis Scott among others.
+Artists and entertainers who have performed at this venue include The Red Hot Chili Peppers, The Chainsmokers, Paul McCartney, Prince, Bon Jovi, David Bowie, Van Halen, Journey, Elton John, Billy Joel, Bruce Springsteen, Garth Brooks, Waylon Jennings, Linda Ronstadt, Rod Stewart, U2, Genesis, The Rolling Stones, The Police, Frank Sinatra, The Who, Neil Diamond, Bob Hope, Vanessa Williams, Kid Cudi, Kanye West, The Grateful Dead, Metallica, Santana, Duran Duran, Kenny Chesney, Ludacris, Rick Ross, Meek Mill, Taylor Swift, Pink Floyd, Zac Brown Band, Macklemore Macklemore & Ryan Lewis, Kesha, Kaskade, 50 Cent, Trey Songz, Drake, P!nk and Travis Scott among others.

 Other events

-The March 28, 1981, WBC world Welterweight boxing championship contest between champion Sugar Ray Leonard and challenger Larry Bonds, won by Leonard by tenth round technical knockout, was held at the Carrier Dome, as the main event of a program that also featured Tony Ayala Jr., Bernard Taylor, Alex Ramos and future world champions Johnny Bumphus and Davey Moore.
+The March 28, 1981, WBC world Welterweight boxing championship contest between champion Sugar Ray Leonard and challenger Larry Bonds, won by Leonard by tenth-round technical knockout, was held at the Carrier Dome, as the main event of a program that also featured Tony Ayala Jr., Bernard Taylor, Alex Ramos and future world champions Johnny Bumphus and Davey Moore.

 On August 23, 1981, the Carrier Dome hosted an NFL exhibition game between the New Orleans Saints and the Philadelphia Eagles.

-From 2011 to 2019, then 2022, the stadium has played host to Monster Jam.

 Each October, the stadium hosts the New York State Field Band Conference marching band championships.
 It also hosts the New York State High School Football Championships each November.
 A Billy Graham crusade took place at the JMA Wireless Dome in 1989.
 WWE have held numerous wrestling events at the JMA Wireless Dome going back to their WWF days.
-Monster Jam played a sold out show to nearly 40,000 fans on March 10, 2012.
+Since 2011, the stadium has been a stop on Monster Jam's stadium tour schedule.

 On October 14, 2014, the Carrier Dome held an NBA preseason game between the New York Knicks and Philadelphia 76ers, which was a homecoming for the latter team, as they originated in Syracuse as the Nationals, departing Central New York in 1963.

 On November 22, 2014, the Syracuse Crunch and Utica Comets hosted an American Hockey League game inside the Carrier Dome as part of the Frozen Dome Classic, which served as the 2014–15 edition of the AHL Outdoor Classic.
 This event was part of a day-long hockey event that also included the Utica College Pioneers and Oswego State Lakers, both based in NCAA Division III.
 Also, the cities of Syracuse and Utica participated in a law enforcement charity game.

 The New York Mets conducted a pre-season practice at the Carrier Dome on March 26, 2019.
 It was the first baseball event staged at the Carrier Dome.

 The stadium has also been used as a large classroom as well as for academic research projects.